grosario1/gr-Employee-Tracker-App/README.md

 - **Step #1:** Install MySQL into your local environment.
 You can follow the installation guide here: https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/

-- **Step #2:** Ensure you start the mysql server in your local environment: see guides (https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)
+- **Step #2:** Ensure you start the mysql server in your local environment.
+See guides: (https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/)

 - **Step #3:** From directory where you cloned the repo, log into the mysql database, `mysql -uroot -p`